 The bending shape can be edited interactively using the button from the Shape Effects panel.
 The bending shape is edited in a similar way as an object shape.

 The variable width profile used to stretch the bent objects, can be edited interactively using the button from the Shape Effects panel.

-In the Offset Shape effect (described in the Outline Effects section), an object shape is expanded or reduced using a shape offset distance.
+In the Offset Path effect (described in the Outline Effects section), an object shape is expanded or reduced using a shape offset distance.

 The shape offsetting distance can be edited interactively using the button from the Shape Effects panel.

-The Offset Shape effect uses variable width profile, to create variable distance offsets along the shape.
-Local distances can be created and adjusted using the offset shape editor tool.
+The Offset Path effect uses variable width profile, to create variable distance offsets along the shape.
+Local distances can be created and adjusted using the offset path editor tool.